What is Amalgamation?

-- At times, companies amalgamate in order to avail various benefits under corporate tax regime.
+- Companies sometimes amalgamate to avail of various benefits under the corporate tax regime.

-- This also brings in the advantages of large economies of scale.
+- This also brings in the advantages of significant economies of scale.

-- There are instances where companies enter into amalgamation with close competitor in order to eliminate competition in the market.
-However, in some cases it leads to creation of a monopoly in the market, which is not a desirable outcome.
+- There are instances where companies enter into amalgamation with close competitors to eliminate competition in the market.
+However, in some cases, it creates a monopoly in the market, which is not a desirable outcome.

 - It offers opportunities for future growth and development – both financial and capital.

-- Inherently, amalgamation provides synergy benefits, which means that the companies enjoy benefits due to the combining of operations.
+- Inherently, it provides synergy benefits, meaning that the companies enjoy benefits from combining operations.

 The process can be broken into the following five steps:

-- The board of directors of the combining entities finalize the detailed terms and conditions of the amalgamation agreement.
+- The board of directors of the combining entities finalizes the detailed terms and conditions of the amalgamation agreement.